T1taniumF0rge-Industries-Inc/Software/Programs.md

 ## [MinceraftSoft:](https://github.com/GamerSoft24/Software/tree/Main/MinecraftSoft)

-This folder will contain the folders for the correct Minecraft version's Modpack.
-You must download the entire folder for the modpack to load properly.
+This folder contains all files related to Minecraft (e.g.: like modpacks or MCP files).
+You must download the entire folder of the modpacks for them to work and load properly!

 ## [HackSoft:](https://github.com/GamerSoft24/Software/tree/Main/HackSoft)